Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 # Content protection and security # {#security}

-DASH-IF does not specify a [=DRM system=].
-However, DASH-IF provides guidelines for allowing multiple externally defined [=DRM systems=] to protect DASH content by adding encryption signaling and [=DRM system configuration=] to DASH presentations that are encrypted in conformance to Common Encryption ([[!MPEGCENC]]).
+DASH-IF provides guidelines for allowing multiple externally defined [=DRM systems=] to protect DASH content by adding encryption signaling and [=DRM system configuration=] to DASH presentations that are encrypted in conformance to Common Encryption [[!MPEGCENC]].
 In addition to content authoring guidelines, DASH-IF specifies interoperable workflows for DASH client interactions with [=DRM systems=], platform APIs and external services involved in content protection interactions.

+This document does not define any [=DRM system=].
+DASH-IF maintains a registry of [=DRM system=] identifiers on [dashif.org](https://dashif.org/identifiers/content_protection/).

 Common Encryption specifies several [=protection schemes=] which can be applied by a scrambling system and used by different [=DRM systems=].
-The same encrypted DASH presentation can be decrypted by different [=DRM systems=] if a DASH client is provided multiple sets of [=DRM system configuration=], either in the MPD or at runtime.
-The encryption key is identified by a UUID-format string called `default_KID` (or sometimes simply `KID`) and is shared between all DRM systems, whereas the mechanisms used for key acquisition and content protection are largely DRM system specific.
+The same encrypted DASH presentation can be decrypted by different [=DRM systems=] if a DASH client is provided the [=DRM system configuration=] for each [=DRM system=], either in the MPD or at runtime.

+The encryption key is identified by a UUID-format string called `default_KID` (or sometimes simply `KID`) and is shared between all [=DRM systems=], whereas the mechanisms used for key acquisition and content protection are largely [=DRM system=] specific.
+Different DASH adaptation sets are often encrypted with different keys.

 <div class="example">
 Example `default_KID` in string format: `72c3ed2c-7a5f-4aad-902f-cbef1efe89a9`